Robbery and Armed Robbery

-Robbery is a violent theft crime in which force or the threat of violence are used to take the property of an individual.
-If you are facing robbery charges in Florida, you could face penalties that are much more severe than penalties for a standard theft crime.
-A West Palm Beach robbery attorney who has years of experience defending those charged with violent criminal offenses is the key to a strong defense.
+Robbery is a violent theft crime in which force or the threat of violence are used to take an individual’s property.
+If you are facing robbery charges in West Palm Beach, you could face penalties that are much more severe than penalties for a standard theft crime.
+A West Palm Beach robbery defense attorney who has years of experience representing those charged with violent criminal offenses like robbery may be the key to a brighter future.

 Defining Robbery in West Palm Beach

-Penalties are enhanced to a first degree felony crime if a deadly weapon was used to carry out the offense.
+Penalties are enhanced to a first-degree felony charge if a deadly weapon was used to carry out the offense.
 Popular deadly weapons include firearms and knives, but any object that can be used to incur great bodily harm can be considered a deadly weapon.
-This robbery crime is known as armed robbery, and is a very serious offense.
+This robbery crime is known as armed robbery and is a very serious offense.

 Home Invasion Robbery

 Carjacking is the forceful taking of a motor vehicle with or without the use of a weapon.
 A carjacking occurs while the driver is in custody of the vehicle, such as when the driver is physically driving the car or is pumping gas into the car at a gas station.
-Learn more about carjacking (link to carjacking page).
+Carjacking is considered a violent first-degree felony offense, which may lead to severe penalties such as a period of incarceration and steep fines.
+Learn more about carjacking here.

-At The Law Office of Gabriel & Gabriel, attorney Brian Gabriel has dedicated 25 years of his career to defending violent criminal offenses such as robbery and armed robbery in Palm Beach County and surrounding areas.
+At The Law Office of Gabriel & Gabriel, attorney Brian Gabriel has dedicated 25 years of his career to defending violent criminal charges such as robbery and armed robbery in Palm Beach County and surrounding areas.
+As one of The National Trial Lawyers’s Top 100 Lawyers, he can make a significant impact in your case, ensuring it goes in the right direction.
 Contact us online or call 561-622-5575 for a free consultation.